boyishi/AndroidHelloWorld/README.md

 - [X] 3.
 User can tap on the background view to reset all views to default settings.
 - [X] 4.
 User can update the label text with custom text entered into the text field.
    - [X] a.
 User can enter text into a text field using the keyboard.
-   - [ ] b.
+   - [X] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
-   - [ ] c.
+   - [X] c.
 If the text field is empty, update label with default text string.

+Extra Features:
+- I had it so that when you submit the button, the text field becomes blank and it unfocuses so that you don't still see the keyboard
+- I also made it where you can press change header multiple times => alternates between black and white
+    - Created using simple if statements